apache/tooling-actions/upload-to-atr/README.md

 This action generates an ephemeral Ed25519 SSH key, registers its public key with ATR using the GitHub JWT, which is checked used JWKS, and discards the key after the job.
 SSH uses `StrictHostKeyChecking=accept-new` so that the host key is learned on first connection.

 The remote path is `/<project>/<version>/`.
 The contents of `src` are synced to ATR.
 ATR will create a new revision of the project with the synced files.
 If `rsync` is missing on the runner, this action installs it.

-You should not adjust `rsync-args`, as ATR is very strict about which rsync arguments it accepts.